 The Registrar's Office acts for the Faculty in coordinating activities including course registration, maintenance and protection of academic records, and certification of students for continued enrollment and for graduation.
-The office maintains, interprets, and monitors academic policy and communicates procedures to faculty, to students, and to the college's various publics.
+The office maintains, interprets and monitors academic policy and communicates procedures to faculty students and the university's various publics.
 In carrying out its functions, the Registrar's Office maintains a comprehensive database of student academic and demographic information.

-The office certifies student enrollments and academic eligibility to various agencies including the NCAA and the National Student Clearinghouse, and it provides for alumni verification of degrees awarded.
+The office certifies student enrollments and academic eligibility to various agencies, including the NCAA and the National Student Clearinghouse, and it provides for alumni verification of degrees awarded.

-Hour are as follows:
+Hours are as follows: